opengisch/pum/README.md

         """This method must be implemented in the subclasses.
 It is called when the delta.py file is runned by Upgrader class"""

+    @property
+    def variables(self):
+        """Return the dictionary of variables"""

     def variable(self, name: str, error_if_not_found: bool = True):
         """
         Returns the value of the variable given in PUM